SLAMPAI/large-scale-pretraining-transfer/README.md

 ### Pre-trained models

 We provide models with pre-trained weights different network sizes (ResNet-50x1, ResNet-152x4) and on various source datasets of different type and size.
-You can download all the models from <https://bit.ly/34MYsBc>.
+All models are available at <https://bit.ly/34MYsBc>.

 Each model has its own folder, named following the template `<DATASET>_<MODEL>`, e.g., `chexpert_mimic_nih_padchest_bit152x4` is a ResNet152x4 pre-trained on